Exercise #5: Obtaining H-bonding pairs and microstates data

 The outputs of

-ms_hbnetsare pH-dependent as some conformers may not be free at all pH points.
+ms_hbnetsare pH-dependent as some conformers may not be free at all pH points. this is why the output files describe below retain the “pHeH” string found in the corresponding ‘msout file’ selected by the-phand-ehcommand line options.

 Main outputs of ms_hbnets: